 The Essex Rebellion (as it’s called) connects to Shakespeare, but how and how much depends on the content and quantity of your surmises.

-Familiar to many is the performance of a play the day before the fuss, arranged beforehand by some of the men in Essex’s circle with the Lord Chamberlain’s Men at the Globe (reimagined as the rabble-rousing Wrong Richard in Anonymous, but never mind that).
-Here’s the rub: it isn’t known that the play was Richard II, or even my work at all.
+Familiar to many is the performance of a play the day before the fuss.
+Arranged by some of Essex’s faction with the Lord Chamberlain’s Men at the Globe, it was reimagined as the rabble-rousing Wrong Richard in Anonymous.
+Here’s the rub: it isn’t known that the play was Richard II, or my work at all.
 Testimony taken at the time says only that a play ‘of Kyng Harry the iiiith and of the kyllyng of Kyng Richard’ was performed.
 That’s it.
 Surmise away.
 I wasn’t there, and nobody saved their programme.

-Why then has so much been made by Orthodoxy of this unattributable little interlude before the final act of the Essex Debacle?
-Because Stratford needs to exploit any remotely conceivable opportunity to connect their boy as the Author to these events, and from there to Essex’s friend and fervent supporter, Henry Wriothesley, 3rd Earl of Southampton.
-They call the play Richard II and inflate it with an importance it doesn’t merit –
+Why then has so much been made by Orthodoxy of this unattributable little dramatic interlude before the final act of the Essex Debacle?
+Because Stratford needs to grab hold of any remotely conceivable opportunity to connect their boy as the Author to these events, and thus to Essex’s friend and fervent supporter, Henry Wriothesley, 3rd Earl of Southampton.
+The Shakespeare Industry calls the play Richard II and inflates it with an importance it doesn’t merit –

 Stratfordians squirrels find a few good nuts.
 More importantly, it leads to one of two results: either your opposition is tested and strengthened, or a better argument begins to change your mind.
 Both of these are healthy outcomes, though when the viewpoint is orthodox the better arguments are thin on the ground.
 Exercise caution when necessary: at the bottom of my bookshelves sits my Monstrous Adversary, but I bought the cheapest used copy I could find, and I keep it quarantined in a zipper bag in case it’s contagious.

-The Shakespearean Authorship Trust has begun posting its videos of the presentations from the Essex conference on its YouTube channel.
-See links below in the Sources.
-The presenter most relevant to me has also provided a text transcript of his presentation on his own blog, if you’d rather read than watch.
+The Shakespearean Authorship Trust has begun posting its videos of the presentations from the Essex conference on its YouTube channel (see Sources below).
+The presenter of most relevance has posted a transcript of his presentation on his own blog, if you’d rather read than watch.

 Well, the focus of our gathering here at Shakespeare’s Globe is the failed Essex Rebellion led by the earls of Essex and Southampton – an event which, I submit, is the inciting incident of the tragic story of the Shakespearean author’s posthumous loss of identity.
 In this view the rebellion is not the end of the story, but, rather, the beginning of de Vere’s final evaporation behind the pen name; and this perspective sheds light on a crucial legal story that I want to share with you.

 In light of its relevance to this post, I have (finally) addressed Prince Tudor from my own perspective.
-Regarding Prince Tudor can be found under the blog’s About menu, not in the chronological post listing.
+Regarding Prince Tudor is linked in the blog’s About menu, not the chronological post listing.
 Spoiler: It’s not a clear yea or nay.

-The film I’ve been mentioning, Roland Emmerich’s Anonymous, used the most radical version of Prince Tudor (adultery and incest!) as the plot’s engine, and the Essex Rebellion as the story’s climax.
-(See Sources for a US/AU streaming link and other details.)
+The film I keep mentioning, Roland Emmerich’s Anonymous, used the most radical version of Prince Tudor (adultery and incest!) as the plot’s engine, and the Essex Rebellion as the story’s climax.
+(See Sources for some details.)
 It’s hard for me to be objective about this film.
 As its subject, naturally I ate it up.
 Anyone

 alive with a functioning ego would do the same.
 Story-wise, it hit some things squarely and whiffed on others.
 Movies are movies, water is wet.
 See also Shakespeare In Love, Bill, Miguel y William, or the most mendaciously titled film in all of Shakespearean cinema, All Is True.